Transcriptions of Autumn

 between the houses and the trees

-the gone world posts its signs
+the fading world posts its signs

-the evening receives me
+but the evening receives me

 it is neither eager nor remote

-but its grey blue impartiality
+and its grey blue impartiality

-accepts the tangle and weight
+accepts my tangle and weight

 a shadow jogs in front of me